 No single user contributes more than 3 weighted feedback items per theme per week, no matter how many tickets or reviews they file.
 Excess items count for volume metrics but are excluded from sentiment math.
 Without this cap, the brief tracks the loudest 1% of customers.

-When a new version triggers a review spike (more than 2x the trailing average), cut the weight of reviews in that window by 50%.
+When a new version triggers a review spike (more than 2x the trailing 4-week average), cut the weight of reviews in that window from 0.6x to 0.3x.
 Spike reviews capture immediate reaction, not settled opinion.
 After 7 days the weight returns to baseline.
 The spike is real signal about the release; treating it as steady-state sentiment is the failure mode.

 An NPS promoter (9-10) writing 'it is okay I guess, does the job' is not as positive as the score implies.
 Always compute textual sentiment separately and flag items where the gap exceeds 0.3 on the normalized scale.
+A Passive with consistently negative verbatims is a future Detractor — that signal is invisible in aggregate NPS reporting until they churn.
 The mismatch list is one of the highest-signal artifacts the pipeline produces.

 A finding from one interview last month is weaker than a theme that surfaced across four interviews this week.
 Apply 15% per-week recency decay.
 Require at least two independent mentions before a theme qualifies for the brief.
 One articulate interviewee can otherwise carry an entire theme on their own.